dioxfile/Logic_Clock_Didatic_Tool/README.md

 Install sudo<br/>
 `#apt install sudo -y`<br/>

 After that, you would need to play around with users and permissions.
-Give sudo right to your own user.<br/>
+Give sudo right to your user.<br/>
-`#usermod -aG sudo yoursername`<br/>
+`#usermod -aG sudo username`<br/>

 Edit the file 'sudoers'<br/>
 `#nano /etc/sudoers`<br/>